RaniaElbaz/freelancePlatform/ReadMe.md

 ## About The Project

-**Freelancico** is a Freelancing Platform aims to produce an integrated Programming Services for both **Clients** and **Freelancers**, make it easier, and ensure to communicate and meet the requirements of the labor market.
+**Devolenco** is a Freelancing Platform aims to produce an integrated Programming Services for both **Clients** and **Freelancers**, make it easier, and ensure to communicate and meet the requirements of the labor market.

 We target clients who need ***specialists in programming*** to develop and design